 It may feel weird, but it’s probably a good idea to ask everyone to wash their hands, mask up, and not crowd around the counters as they load up their plates.
 If you’re celebrating with medically vulnerable friends or fam, make sure they get their food first.
 Who knows when your five-year old nephew is going to sneeze into the green beans, right?

 Pull this off, and you just may finally feel like you’re really adulting.
 One last tip?
 Get your grocery shopping done early, and stock up on non-perishables now.
 You don’t want to be standing in line for a grocery store that’s at capacity.
-Snag our turkey jerky and turkey sticks on our website or Amazon now to round out your appetizer plate!
+Snag our turkey jerky and turkey sticks on Amazon now to round out your appetizer plate!

 Save or Pin for later: